-- Capital costs of construction for a newly-built site. - Purchase of land or buildings. - Debt costs including principal and interest payments related to capital loans, mortgage financing, and operating loans. - Lease costs. - Property taxes. - Equipment, furniture and/or minor renovation expenses related to routine maintenance, repairs and/or replacement at an existing site which is not completing an approved expansion project that will create net new spaces. - School-based licensed child care spaces (in other words, licensed child care spaces located in publicly-funded schools).
+- Capital costs of construction for a newly-built site. - Purchase of land or buildings.

-- Costs to expand or create licensed child care spaces for programs that run before and/or after school or during school hours for kindergarten or school-age children. - All other ineligible expenses, as outlined in the Start-up Grant Funding Agreement.
+- Debt costs including principal and interest payments related to capital loans, mortgage financing, and operating loans. - Lease costs. - Property taxes. - Expenses related to planning and design. - Equipment, furniture and/or minor renovation expenses that are not related to an approved expansion project to create new licensed spaces.
+For example, routine maintenance, repairs, and/or replacement at an existing site. - School-based licensed child care spaces (in other words, licensed child care spaces located in publicly-funded schools). - Costs to expand or create licensed child care spaces for programs that run before and/or after school or during school hours for kindergarten or schoolage children. - All other ineligible expenses, as outlined in the Start-up Grant Funding Agreement.